 << Go Back up to Website Homepage

-Following catching up with some old 'Fiesta' friends (when a few of us were petrolheads in our earlier years) I thought it'd be interesting to put together a complete list of the cars I've owned.
+Following catching-up with some old Ford Fiesta friends (when a few of us were petrolheads in our formative years) I thought it’d be interesting to put together a complete list of all the vehicles I’ve owned.
 Of course many people have owned lots more cars than I have, but it is an odd list looking back at it.
-In the hope some of you might not scroll to the bottom of the page the list is in reverse order!
+In the hope some of you might not scroll to the bottom of the page, the list is in reverse order!

 June 2014 onwards

 May 2010 to April 2011

 December 2007 to April 2010.
 Drove past this car on the way to Bath just before Christmas 2007 and bought it the next day.
 I’ve never bought a car on impulse before, although I guess I knew the model well.
 So nice to be back in TT comfort-land, although the petrol is a bit steep!